unixpickle/anarch/README.md

 Architecture-specific APIs will have to be initialized by the operating system's entry point.
 This means that you may use a custom bootloader, etc. and still use architecture-specific APIs.
 However, an architecture may provide helper classes/methods for tasks such as parsing multiboot tables.

+# Usage

+**anarch** is almost completely stand-alone.
+However, it does include one header that it does not provide.
+You may notice this line of code in [src/util/lock.hpp](src/util/lock.hpp).

+    #include <anarch/noncritical-lock>

+The API consumer is responsible for providing this header file.
+The header should define a class `anarch::NoncriticalLock` that is a subclass of `ansa::Lock`.
+This class will be used throughout anarch for locking various internal structures.

+Your operating system should provide an implementation of `anarch::NoncriticalLock` that yields to waiting tasks to prevent unnecessary CPU usage.

 # TODO

 I have implemented the following features for x86-64.
 This pretty much sums up every API that anarch will provide: